Aurele-B/Cellects/doc/first-analysis/image-analysis.md

 ## Last image question:
 If parameters might fail on later images, test them first on the final frame:

-- *Yes* → validates with last image before tracking.
+- *Yes*: validates with last image before tracking.
-- *No* → proceeds directly to video analysis.
+- *No*: proceeds directly to video analysis.

 <!-- END_Last_image_question -->